Singapore Airlines International Cup

-The Singapore Airlines International Cup was a Group 1 flat horse race in Singapore which is open to thoroughbreds aged three years or older.
-It is run at Kranji over a distance of 2,000 metres (about 1¼ miles), and it is scheduled to take place each year in May.
-It has been discontinued to run from 2016 onwards.
+The Singapore Airlines International Cup was a Group 1 flat horse race in Singapore open to thoroughbreds aged three years or older.
+It was run at Kranji over a distance of 2,000 metres (about 1¼ miles), in May each year.
+It was discontinued from 2016.

 It was established as an international event at the newly opened Kranji Racecourse in 2000.
 This was after the Singapore Derby had lost its international status, and was restricted to domestic horses only.
-The event has been sponsored by Singapore Airlines since its inception, and it attained Group 1 status in 2002.
+The event was sponsored by Singapore Airlines since its inception, and it attained Group 1 status in 2002.

-In 2015, the Cup was discontinued.
+The last Cup race was run in 2015 and was discontinued thereafter.

+In 2024 horse racing in Singapore was ceased.